 4. Inadequacy of modern equipment and knowledge of their application, authorization & standardization.

-5. Lack of proper organisational structure, training and career progression is there in most of the fire departments in India.
+5. Lack of proper organizational structure, training, and career progression is there in most of the fire departments in India.

-6. Unavailability of apt and sufficient funding is a main obstacle in technological progression for firefighting.
+6. The unavailability of apt and sufficient funding is a main obstacle in the technological progression of firefighting.

 7. Training institutions are very few in number in India which provide real-time environmental understanding.